kltm/reusabledata-staging/docs/criteria.md

 - Examples “reasonable good-faith location” for data access:
     - URL access over HTTP of entire data set → Yes
     - Dumpable access over API endpoint (e.g. SPARQL dump) → Yes
+    - A page with a *small* set of download links for data that will not change in the future → Yes
+    - A site where one could easily write a script to scrape the data files in a structured way without cooperation → Yes
     - Set of HTML-only linked pages with data embedded → No
-	- One could easily write a script to scrape the data files in a structured way without cooperation → Yes
 - Examples of “reasonable and transparent” access methods:
-    - Unprotected HTTP/S access → Yes
+    - Unprotected HTTP/S access for an API or downloads → Yes
     - Access by API key for analytics → Yes
     - Access by API key for access control → No
-    - Access by API key for access control, but with downloads available → Yes
+    - Access by API key for access control, but with downloads available allowing timely complete data injest → Yes
+    - Time/size limited access to data that functionally prevents timely complete data ingest → No

 ## <span id="criteria-D">D) License has little or no restrictions on kinds of (re)use</span>